 Michele stepped on the mat for the first time in 1989 in San Luis Obispo and has been teaching Aikido since 1995.
 One of the highlights of Michele's teaching was the opportunity to work with children age 4 - 12 when she directed a local Aikido program for 9 years.
 Michele considers Frank Doran Shihan (Aikido West, Redwood City) and Michael Friedl Shihan (Aikido of Ashland; California Aikido Association Division 2 Head) her primary teachers.
-She travels several times a year to train with them.

 Larry Bardach started his aikido training under Greg Brodsky Sensei in 1975; since then he has studied under many renowned teachers.
 His training was solidified from 1981 - 1982 when, as a student living under the tutelage of Morihiro Saito Sensei in Iwama, Japan, he received the rank of shodan, and subsequently nidan.
 Under Saito Sensei, he received extensive training in Aiki-Ken and Aiki-Jo.
 Over the years, he returned to Iwama to train under Morihiro Saito Shihan.
 Bardach Sensei also trained under Yoshimitsu Yamada Shihan in New York City for five years.
 Thereafter he continued training with several Shihan instructors in the California Bay area.
 Bardach Sensei trained under Louis Jumonville Sensei and was promoted to Godan under Pat Hendricks Shihan.
 Currently, he is under Michael Friedl Shihan, 7th dan.